 (3) consumer representatives interested in the health of mothers and children.

 No members shall be employees of the Minnesota Department of Health.
 Section 15.059 governs the Maternal and Child Health Advisory Task Force.
-Notwithstanding section 15.059, the Maternal and Child Health Advisory Task Force expires June 30, 2015.
+Notwithstanding section 15.059, the Maternal and Child Health Advisory Task Force does not expire.

 The advisory task force shall meet on a regular basis to perform the following duties:

 (1) review and report on the health care needs of mothers and children throughout the state of Minnesota;

 (2) review and report on the type, frequency, and impact of maternal and child health care services provided to mothers and children under existing maternal and child health care programs, including programs administered by the commissioner of health;